openminted/install-tutorial/README.md

 You can find more details about the software requirements (e.g. OS) for the two OpenMinTeD parts, Registry and the Workflow execution in the respective instructions (see below).

-### Registry
-You can find instructions on how to install the Registry [here](https://github.com/openminted/install-tutorial/blob/master/registry/README.md)
+## Installation

 ### Workflow execution
 The workflow execution service can be installed in 2 ways: in a standalone server, without support for docker cluster and Chronos/Mesos, and the full blown installation with support for a Chronos/Mesos cluster.
 You can find instructions for the standalone installation [here](https://github.com/openminted/omtd-standalone-setup) and for the full blown installation [here](https://github.com/openminted/omtd-stack-setup/blob/master/docs/deployment_guide.md)

+### Configure Workflow execution
+After the workflow execution backend is installed and running, a number of extra steps must be performed.
+For more details see [here](https://github.com/openminted/install-tutorial/blob/master/post-install-workflows.md).

+### Registry
+You can find instructions on how to install the Registry [here](https://github.com/openminted/install-tutorial/blob/master/registry/README.md)

 ### Post installation steps
-After the platform is installed and running, a number of extra steps must be performed.
-For more details see [here](https://github.com/openminted/install-tutorial/blob/master/post-install.md).